Mvb1122/Halloweener/README.md

  - Kitchen Without Gun - Joins your VC and plays Kitchen Without Gun
     - Uses: https://www.youtube.com/watch?v=O31csGCdCDI&list=RDO31csGCdCDI&start_radio=1
 - stop - Leaves your VC.
+- getStand - Assigns you a random stand.

 # Plans
 - Jojo stand related commands.
 It would have to randomly grant a stand, then note it in a file and refer to that when the user asks to use it.